hashicorp/vault/website/source/docs/commands/help.html.md

 you may or may not be able to access certain paths.

     ^.*$
-        Pass-through secret storage to the physical backend, allowing you to read/write arbitrary data into secret storage.
+        Pass-through secret storage to the storage backend, allowing you to read/write arbitrary data into secret storage.
 ```